• Mumbai, India

 2. Structured Assessments

-There are communication assessments that are specially designed for autistic children to evaluate their language and social communication abilities.
+There are communication assessments that are specially designed for children to evaluate their language and social communication abilities.

 3. Consult Professionals